Patient education: Abdominal hysterectomy (Beyond the Basics)

 Fibroids — Fibroids (also known as leiomyoma) are noncancerous growths of uterine muscle that occur in up to one-third of all women.
 Fibroids may become larger during pregnancy, and typically shrink after menopause.
 They may cause excessive bleeding and pelvic pain or pressure.
-(See "Patient information: Uterine fibroids (Beyond the Basics)".)
+(See "Patient education: Uterine fibroids (Beyond the Basics)".)

 Pelvic organ prolapse — Pelvic organ prolapse occurs due to stretching and weakening of the pelvic muscles and ligaments.
 This allows the uterus to fall (or prolapse) into the vagina.
 Prolapse is more common in women who have been pregnant, had vaginal childbirth, and in those with certain genetic factors, lifestyle factors (repeated heavy lifting over the lifetime), or chronic constipation.

 Cervical abnormalities — Hysterectomy is rarely needed for severe cervical precancer that does not resolve after other procedures (such as cone biopsy).
 (See "Patient education: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)" and "Patient education: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)